Primordial flat frame -- a new view on inflation: Discussion

 As a consequence, the Universe can exist since an infinite time in these standard models of inflation.
 The Universe can be eternal in the past and the future.
 This does not necessarily imply that our Universe has been forever in this ``beginning stage" of inflation.
 This is one possibility, but other possibilities as a bounce crossing the big bang singularity \cite{STTU,Bars2013,Kamenshchik2016,BRAP, CCRK, CWCBB}, or creation by a fluctuation in a finite region of a multiverse \cite{Linde1983,Shafi1983}, remain possible as well.
 In this case the solutions discussed in this paper may have been approached at a finite time $t$, while the limit $t \to - \infty$ is different.
 Many aspects of our discussion apply to such scenarios as well.

 The question arises if our Universe emerges in the infinite past from a singularity or from a regular solution.
 In this context one has to differentiate between field singularities and "physical singularities".
 Field singularities are an artifact of a particular choice of "field coordinates" in field space.
 For cosmology, this concerns the choice of the metric frame.
 For the absence of a physical singularity it is sufficient that one frame exists for which one can establish that all "observable quantities" remain finite.
 A field transformation to another frame may be singular at certain points in field space.
 In this case it introduces a field singularity.
 This is what happens for the homogeneous cosmologies discussed in this paper.
 In the primordial flat frame everything remains regular.
-The singularities in the Einstein frame arise from the Weyl transformation becoming singular for a vanishing scalar field.
+Singularities in the Einstein frame arise from the Weyl transformation becoming singular for a vanishing scalar field.
 The situation is analogous to regular and singular coordinate patches in geometry.

 For the issue of a possible physical singularity one has to differentiate between the homogeneous isotropic solution and neighboring inhomogeneous cosmologies.
 The homogeneous solution shows no singularity.
-With the present approximation to the effective action, however, the standard inflationary models lead to physical singularities if the inhomogeneous solutions are extrapolated to the infinite past.
-Even though this singularity appears only in the infinite past in physical time, we consider it as a shortcoming of the present models or approximations.
+With the present approximation to the effective action, however, the standard inflationary models lead to physical singularities if arbitrary neighboring inhomogeneous solutions are extrapolated backwards to the infinite past.
+Even though this singularity appears only in the infinite past in physical time, we should understand its precise status and implications.